copyright©2025

 John nodded, silent but alert, his presence a shield.
 I needed distance, a moment’s escape.

-“Excuse me, I need the restroom,” I said, slipping through the swinging doors into the narrow corridor.
+“Excuse me, I need the restroom,” I said and left the table.

 Jack disappeared from my life again that night.
 Months passed in uneasy quiet.
-John and I built a cautious friendship, careful dances over coffee, measured words, wary trust.
+John and I built a cautious friendship—careful dances over coffee, measured words, wary trust.
 He urged me to report the incident.
-In the shadows of his prison work, he knew the minds capable of violence.
-I followed his guidance, gave a statement, took steps to hold Jack accountable.
+Working as a gym instructor at the prison, he spent his days around men hardened by violence, attuned to the temperaments that could turn dangerous in an instant.
+Seeing him move through that world, calm and in control, reassured me—but it also reminded me how fragile my own safety had been.
+He understood the minds capable of cruelty, the signs most wouldn’t see.
+I followed his guidance, gave a statement, and took steps to hold Jack accountable.

-Jack’s smile curved, sly, dark.
+Jack’s lips curved into a smile—amused, ironic, even almost cute, entirely unthreatening.
 “You don’t know why I missed the court, do you?”

 “The lawyer said you were hospitalized… something about a bruised neck,” I replied, pulse steadying.

 His eyes flickered with shadow.
 “If only it had been just a bruise.”
-He pulled out his phone, images that made my fingers tighten around my cup—his head trapped in a metal contraption, screws protruding, hospital gown stained with antiseptic.
+He pulled out his phone, and the images made my fingers tighten around my cup—his head trapped in a metal contraption, screws protruding, hospital gown stained with antiseptic.

 “What… what is this?”
-I whispered, cold creeping into my bones.
+I whispered, disbelief and shock coiling inside me.

-“That’s your dear friend John,” Jack said, voice deadly calm.
+“That’s your dear friend John,” Jack said, voice unnervingly calm.
 “He broke my neck.”

 Shock slammed into me.
 “How… how could he?”